 Our Meet Up is for anyone interested in practising their Italian.
 Are you a student of Italian living in Venice?
 Or are you a tourist here only for a few days?
 Practise your language skills, meet new people and make new friends!
 We meet weekly at a Venetian tavern, drinking a glass of good Italian wine.
 All are welcome to this group, of any age or nationality, as long as you have a basic knowledge of Italian Language.
 See you soon!

-Note : This is NOT a sponsored post and I have not been paid to write it, nor am I in any way a part of the business.
-I have written this because I believe in the idea to make learning Italian more active and immersive and can recommend Michele and Domenico as teachers!
+Note : This is NOT a sponsored post and I have not been paid to write it, nor am I in any way a part of the business (although I am a joint admin for the MeetUp).
+I have written this because I believe in the idea to make learning Italian more active and immersive and can heartily recommend Michele as a fabulous teacher and coach!